-Frequency: 0...164-Sets the base filter cutoff frequency over a range of more than 13 octaves.
+Frequency: 0...164-Sets the base filter cutoff frequency over more than 13 octaves.
+This control steps in semitones when turned slowly, but smoothly controls the filter without steps when turned at a faster rate.

-Resonance: 0...127 - Emphasizes a narrow band of frequencies around the cutoff frequency.
+Resonance: 0...127-Emphasizes a narrow band of frequencies around the cutoff frequency.
 In 4-pole mode, high levels of resonance can cause the filter to self oscillate.
-In 2-pole mode, resonance is much more subtle and self oscillation does not occur.
+In 2-pole mode, resonance is much more subtle.

 Audio Mod: 0...127-Controls the amount of audio from oscillator 1 used to modulate the filter cutoff frequency.
 For filter-only audio, set the oscillator Mix to 127, oscillator 2 Shape to Off, and oscillator 1 Shape to the desired waveshape.
 This is useful for bell-like FM sounds.
-A wide range of sounds can also be made using AUDIO MOD with the oscillators routed normally through the filter.
+A wide range of sounds can also be made using Audio Mod with the oscillators routed normally through the filter.